Springfield Workers' Compensation

 Springfield’s large number of workers in this sector are in danger of getting injured, but any worker in the Springfield, MA area could potentially be injured or even killed while performing work duties.
-A Springfield workers’ compensation attorney at the Law Offices of Jeffrey S. Glassman LLC can help these victims of workplace injuries as well as their families.
+A Springfield workers’ compensation attorney at the Jeffrey Glassman Injury Lawyers can help these victims of workplace injuries as well as their families.
 Call today to learn more.Springfield Workers at Risk of Injuries

 Springfield, Massachusetts is located in Western New England and is the county seat of Hampden County.
 Bordered by West Springfield, Agawam, Chicopee and Longmeadow, Springfield is the largest city in Western New England and the third largest city in Massachusetts.
 Because of its many innovations, Springfield is known as the City of Firsts.
 Springfield is located just 23.9 miles from Hartford, CT and the Hartford-Springfield region is also called the Knowledge Corridor because the area has more than 32 universities and liberal arts colleges.